 Over time, the NCIS has worked with jurisdictions to improve the timeliness and completeness of information flowing from the Coronial systems to the NCIS database.
 These improvements lead to changes in the information available to ABS coding staff.
 It is therefore important that data users are aware of any significant improvements in the management of coronial data to enable better interpretation of data within, and between reference periods.

-There is strong evidence that the system change in NSW has improved the quality of preliminary coding in relation to suicide deaths.
-There has been an increase in the number of preliminary NSW suicide deaths when compared to preliminary counts in 2011.
-There are also fewer cases of undetermined intent (Y10-Y34).
-However, the full impact of this change will only be quantifiable once the 2012 data has been revised and then finalised (in one and two years time respectively).
+There is evidence that the system change in NSW has improved the quality of preliminary coding in relation to suicide deaths.
+There has been an increase in preliminary counts of NSW suicide deaths for 2012 and 2013 and fewer recorded cases of undetermined intent (Y10-Y34).
+Revised suicide counts in NSW for 2012 show only a small increase on preliminary counts, again pointing to the increased quality of preliminary data.
+However, the full impact of this change will not be quantifiable until final data is released in 2016.

 For further information, see Explanatory Notes

 87-93.
 Further information on the revisions process the ABS undertakes can be found in Explanatory Notes

 52-54 and Technical Note, Causes of Death Revisions, 2011 and 2012.